AhmetZamanis/KaggleStoreSales/ReportPart1.md

   return x.map(lambda x: np.exp(x)-1)
 ```

-We’ll train our time decomposition models on the daily sales data from
+We’ll train our time decomposition models on the natural logarithm of
-2013-2016, and validate their prediction performance on 2017.
+the daily sales data from 2013-2016, and validate their prediction
+performance on 2017.

 ``` python
 # Train-validation split: Pre 2017 vs 2017